About Us

 What We Do

-The riding sessions take place on a Tuesday morning at Chestnuts Riding School in Pyecombe, just outside Brighton.
-Ponies and horses are provided by the riding school.
+The riding sessions take place on a Tuesday morning at Chestnuts Yard in Pyecombe, just outside Brighton.

 It is well recognised that riding can have many benefits, physical, mental and even spiritual, for a disabled child or adult.
 Apart from an increase in body and core muscle strength, balance, coordination and posture can also be improved.